 - The child’s parents are already or currently having their marriage dissolved (divorced), separated, or annulled.
+(Any case where parenting time is determined is a qualifying circumstance.)

 - Custody of the child has been allocated to someone other than the child’s parent (a third party).